Free Employee Handbook

 To learn more about jury duty leave or jury selection leave, including eligibility, length, and other related matters, please contact the Human Resources Department.

-The Company supports employees who are victims of domestic violence or other crimes.
+The Company supports employees who are victims of crimes.

-Employees who have suffered or are suffering from domestic violence, or are victims of a crime, are permitted to take time off to deal with their situation.
+Employees who are victims of a crime are permitted to take unpaid time off to deal with their situation.
 Employees may use this leave to seek medical or psychological attention, file police reports, attend court proceedings, consult with a lawyer, or perform any other actions necessary to ensure they are protected and safe.

 Employees taking this leave must inform the Company about their situation, preferably in a written statement with supporting documents such as police reports or court orders.

-Employees may take time off from work to attend court proceedings as a witness.
+Employees may take unpaid time off from work to attend as a witness in a criminal, delinquency, or grand jury proceeding.

 Please provide your immediate supervisor reasonable notice if you are requesting court attendance or witness leave.